nyu-software-engineering/user-experience-design/instructions.md

 ### No annotations

-Do not include any annotations or notes in your diagrams - the functionality of the screens should be self-explanatory or else you may be designing a difficult experience.
+Do not include any annotations or notes in the diagrams themselves - you will have an opportunity to write any important notes when you write descriptions of each of these diagrams in the `README.md` file.

 ### Number of diagrams